+The PLW analysis was performed by simulating wind flows and gathering velocity data over a CFD model of the site for 12 wind directions.
+The CFD simulation model was centered on the study building, complete with surrounding massing within a diameter of approximately 1.2 km.
 Mean and peak wind speed data obtained over the study site for each wind direction were interpolated to 36 wind directions at 10° intervals, representing the full compass azimuth.
-Measured wind speeds approximately 1.5 m above local grade, and 1.5 m above the elevated common amenity terrace, were referenced to the wind speed at gradient height to generate mean and peak velocity ratios, which were used to calculate full-scale values.
-The gradient height represents the theoretical depth of the boundary layer of the earth's atmosphere, above which the mean wind speed remains constant.
-Appendix A provides greater detail of the theory behind wind speed measurements.
+Measured wind speeds approximately 1.5 m above local grade and the rooftop amenity terraces were referenced to the wind speed at gradient height to generate mean and peak velocity ratios, which were used to calculate full-scale values.
+Gradient height represents the theoretical depth of the boundary layer of the earth's atmosphere, above which the mean wind speed remains constant.
+Further details of the wind flow simulation technique are presented in Appendix A.